Contact manager

 A contact manager is a software program that enables users to easily store and find contact information, such as names, addresses and telephone numbers.
 They are databases that provide an integrated approach to tracking information and communication activities linked to contacts.
 Simple ones for personal use are included in most smartphones.

 Sophisticated contact managers provide calendar sharing features and allow colleagues to access the same database.

 History

 Contact lists have been available for a long time.
 An early contact management system was Exsell for DOS by Excalibur Sources, released in 1984.

+Microsoft Windows has included different contact managers over time: Cardfile, Windows Address Book, Windows Contacts, People and Outlook for Windows.

 Benefits

 A contact management system may be chosen because it is thought to provide the following advantages: